theapphiker/Word-search/README.md

-Word search: A simple app that allws a user to create a word search using the Streamlit GUI.
+Word search: A simple app that allows a user to create a word search using the Streamlit GUI.

 <b>Getting Started</b>

 Clone this repository and navigate to the project directory.
 Install the required packages by running pip install -r Requirements.txt.
-Run the app using python word_search_st.py.
+Run the app using streamlit run word_search_st.py.

 <b>Features</b>